jeremytammik/tbc/a/1997_brep_gbxml.md

 Two programmers were hired to create an MVP.
 I have worked with both before:

 - Alex from Germany.
 100% code.
-19 years' experience.
+19 years experience.
 - Hamid from Pakistan.
 Code + Copilot + GPT-4 + no-code.
 4 years experience.

 What do you think happened?